-When creating an object in a map using a tool such as Create Area, right in the middle of the process we can edit coordinates in the Record pane's Coordinates tab.
+When creating an object in a map using a tool such as Create Area, right in the middle of the process we can edit coordinates in the Info pane Coordinates tab.
 This example shows the step by step process.

 We begin with a new, blank drawing open in a window.
 As described in the Editing Drawings topic, we choose Create Area for the mode button in the main toolbar.

 In this example, snapping is on, so there is a snap box around the Create Area cursor.
 We could turn off snapping by pressing the Spacebar.
 When creating new objects or in editing mode, pressing the Spacebar is a quick keyboard shortcut to toggle snapping on and off.

 We click to mark the first vertex of the area.
 The Info pane automatically appears, showing the Values tab.

 We move the mouse over the Info pane, to click on the Coordinates tab to show the list of coordinates being built.
 The coordinates of the first click appear in blue preview color in the first Coordinates list row.

 Moving the mouse back over the drawing window we can continue to draw the area.
 The editing session stays alive even if we move the mouse away from and then back into the drawing window in which we are editing.
 We can even move the mouse into a different application, like a web browser, do some work in the web browser, and then when we return to Manifold the edit-in-process will be exactly where we left it.

 In the drawing window we click the second vertex location and immediately a second row appears in the Coordinates list.